Specialized Training Program in the Demography and Economics of Aging (T32)

 Short-Term Aging-Related Research Program (STAR)

 The Medical Student Short-Term Aging-Related (STAR) Research Program offers first-year medical students opportunities to participate in aging-related research and training through the Pritzker Summer Research Program.
-STAR is directed by Dr. David Meltzer, Dr. Vineet Arora, Dr. William Dale, and Dr. Sam Sisodia.
+STAR is directed by Drs.
+David Meltzer, Vineet Arora, Stacie Levine, and Sam Sisodia.

 First-year medical students engage in a mentored research experience and didactic training in aging throughout the summer.
 They also participate in the Scholar in Translational Aging Research Training Course (START), a statistics analysis course, and weekly group meetings with other faculty mentors and peers.
 STAR trains these future physician leaders to apply basic, clinical, and social science concepts and methods to the study and care of older persons.
 At the end of the course, students present their research at the annual Pritzker Summer Research Forum.